Emirates Trip. Day 5: Sharjah

 The traditional Bedouin family home

-There were also Bait Al Shamsi, worth to visit
+There was also Bait Al Shamsi, worth visiting.

-Souq Al Arsa was located besides the Bait Al Naboodah, a rather small and among one of the oldest traditional market in Sharjah.
+Souq Al Arsa was located beside the Bait Al Naboodah, a rather small and among the oldest traditional markets in Sharjah.

 So antique...